Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: Generalized for non-interacting basins

 As an immediate consequence of their definition, the elements of $\{ \q_0^{[n]} \}_n$ are mutually orthogonal, and the elements of $\{ \rho_0^{[n]} \}_n$ are mutually orthogonal.
 It is often the case (and, we conjecture, generally true) that the coexistence of these $\q_0^{[n]}$ basins implies the orthogonality of their evolved states.
 I.e., the elements of $\{ \q_\tau^{[n]} \}_n$ are mutually orthogonal and the elements of $\{ \rho_\tau^{[n]} \}_n$ are mutually orthogonal.
 Lemma \ref{lem:DissipationConvexEquality} then implies that

 and

 Together with Eq.~\eqref{eq:MainEqForEach_n} this leads to

 Eq.~\eqref{eq:MainEq_with_no_interblock_coherence} can be seen as the quantum generalization of the classical result obtained recently in Ref.~\cite{Wolp19}.
 The classical version of this result is relevant when the minimally dissipative probability distribution ($\q_0^{[0]}$) does not have full support.
 Dissipation on other `islands' are then considered.
 Our derivation points out the nuances of physical assumptions that go into the classical result, and refines the notion of `islands' (here referred to as `basins') on a more solid physical grounding.
-The extension of these results to other optimization problems, as discussed in Ref.~\cite{Wolp19}, is also discussed in one of our later appendices.
 Crucially, Eq.~\eqref{eq:MainEq_with_no_interblock_coherence} generalizes the classical result---allowing $\rho_0^{[n]}$ to exhibit quantum coherence relative to the minimally dissipative state $\q_0^{[n]}$.
 In addition to the drop in Kullback--Leibler divergence on the minimally dissipative eigenbasis, the drop in coherence also contributes to dissipation.

 In the quantum regime, there is yet further opportunity for generalization, if we consider the possibility of coherence among the non-interacting basins of state-space.
 This is the case of non-zero inter-basin coherence: $\rho_0^\text{coh} \neq 0$.
 To address this more general case, we recognize that